Updated Aug 2020

 We collect data on individuals for the following reasons: –

 Who receives your information?

-This project is co funded by the ESF and the NSA.
-As detailed above ‘What information do we collect – NSA’, the NSA are the data controller for certain elements of data and we will share only this with them for their long term research purposes.
+This project is co-funded by the ESF and the WGOS.
+As detailed above ‘What information do we collect – WGOS’, the WGOS are the data controller for certain elements of data and we will share only this with them for their long-term research purposes.
 All data that is provided during your child/wards’ participation in the programme will undergo a process of anonymisation.
 Survey information from this project may be made available, in an anonymised dataset, to external professional evaluators for evaluation and analysis purposes.

 How long will your data be held?

 S4 will retain personal information for a minimum of 10 years, in accordance with ESF policy

 If you have any concerns about what information is being held, you have a right to access your personal information, to object to the processing of your personal information, as well as the right to rectify, erase and restrict your personal information.
 If you have any concerns about the use of data for these purposes or would like a copy of the data we hold about you, requests should be made in writing to the University Data Protection Officer: